Narrr21/Tubes3_HR_Magang/README.md

 ## IF do any pip install

-1. in root dir, enter : pip freeze > requirement.txt
+1. in root dir, enter : pip freeze > requirements.txt

 ## DATABASE